missjody/loan_calculator/README.md

 ✔ serve rates

 still todo:
+* determine why calculator is not grabbing ALL values on EVERY change of ANY value
 * resolve "defaultValue" warning in console
 * organize css according to Next js standards
 * deploy to Vercel hosting